RESNA 2020 will be a virtual conference on September 23 and 24. More information will ...

-Welcome to the site for the RESNA Student Design Competition.
-This site, a joint project of RESNA and the RERC on AAC, contains student presentations that were accepted for the 2010-2018 RESNA conferences, and provides information for upcoming competitions.
+Welcome to the site for the RESNA Student Design Challenge.
+This site, a joint project of RESNA and the RERC on AAC, contains student presentations that were accepted for the 2010-2019 RESNA conferences, and provides information for the 2020 Challenge.